Signs of illness or pain

 All dogs must be microchipped before an owner applies for a dog licence.

-What you should do to ensure your dog is protected from pain, suffering, injury and disease
+What you should do to make sure your dog is protected from pain, suffering, injury and disease -

 - take sensible precautions to keep your dog safe from injury